kogakure/website-11ty-stefanimhoff.de/src/posts/2021/interpretation-the-gods-of-the-copybook-headings.md

 Racist, sexists, anti-scientific, anti-reason, postmodernist ideas like Critical Theory are pushed into the education system and companies and destroy these institutions[^nayna2019qz] unless brave people stand up against these toxic ideas.[^pachal2020gj] [^monroe2021im]

 People get segregated by race, have to disavow their “whiteness” or acknowledge their “privilege”.
-People of color that don’t subscribe to these ideas are labeled “race traitors”, “Uncle Tom”, “or not being authentically …”.
+People of color that don’t subscribe to these ideas are labeled “race traitor”, “Uncle Tom”, “or not being authentically (race/sex/sexual orientation)”.

 Identity politics divide people into smaller and smaller sub-categories that fight each other.
 Discourse is shut down with compelled speech codes, trigger warnings, or safe spaces.
 People are bullied into compliance, are harassed, doxed, or fired from their jobs for disagreeing.